soorajxyv/OPENLANE-SKY130-FLOW/README.md

 **FULL DESIGN WITH INVERTER STD CELL**

-We can observe our routing layout including inverter with magic can be observed as below:
+We can observe our routing layout including inverter with magic as below:

 ![ROUTING](https://github.com/soorajkvl/openLANE-Sky130-Workshop/blob/main/Snapshots/Inverter_after_route_in_full_design.PNG)